nextmv-io/community-apps/python-hexaly-knapsack/README.md

-# Nextmv Python Pyvroom Routing
+# Nextmv Python Hexaly Knapsack

-Example for running a Python application on the Nextmv Platform using the Pyvroom package.
-We solve a vehicle routing problem.
+Example for running a Python application on the Nextmv Platform using the Hexaly solver.
+We solve a knapsack Mixed Integer Programming problem.

+If you have a Hexaly license, remove the `.template` extension from the `license.dat.template` file and replace the contents with your actual license key.
+Modify the `app.yaml` file to include the `license.dat` in the files list.

 1. Install packages.